sroycode/zapdos/README.md

 This code is work in progress and is to change frequently.

-* Data structrures have changed, so if you upgrade from 0.4.1 to 0.5.0 or higher you need to dump the data again

 ## What is it

 1. As of now this is a completion engine for local or data.